Welcome to our family.

 Now Sugo is in the hands of the next generation.
 Federico III, Stephanie, and John believe that never standing still and constantly striving to create and improve is the only way to insure the continued success of our restaurants.

 So allow our family to make your evening special with our authentic cuisine and gracious hospitality.
 We would love to have the opportunity to host you at our table.

 Or Mr. C, as most people call him, is a long time restaurateur.
-As he graduated from Boston University, his intention was to become a lawyer, however, when his father’s restaurant burnt down in a tragic fire he was faced with a life changing decision.
-In order to support his family, he started the restaurant again from scratch.
-He worked day and night and many times slept in the booths of the restaurant to get it off the ground.
+He graduated from Boston University with the intention of becoming a lawyer.
+Before he could complete his schooling Federico was faced with a life altering decision after receiving tragic news that his father’s restaurant, Archie’s Tavern, burned down in a fire.
+In order to support his family, he returned home and started the restaurant again from scratch.
+He worked tirelessly day and night to get the restaurant back off the ground.

 After ten years, his hard work finally paid off.
 The restaurant became the largest steakhouse in Rhode Island, and he went on to open six other restaurants in the state.
 In 1996, he took his family and moved to Atlanta for better weather and a better business climate.
 Over the next six years, he opened and sold six Roasted Garlic restaurants.
 In 2003, the first Sugo opened in Roswell, GA.
 The concept design and culinary vision was collaboration with his oldest son Frederico III, and his wife Nancy.

 General Manager of Sugo

 Nancy got her start in the restaurant industry when she was 19 years old and applied as a bartender to Mr. Castellucci’s first restaurant.
 At the time, Mr. C, only 26 years old, saw something in Nancy and hired her for a part-time position.
 Seven years later, they were married and have been business partners ever since.
 Nancy has been thoroughly involved in all of their restaurant ventures since Mr. C’s first restaurant, Archie’s Tavern.